-These charts are available in an interactive format on our website.
-They also include additional months of data: https://dnsabuseinstitute.org/dnsai-compass
+These charts are available in an interactive format on our website: https://dnsabuseinstitute.org/dnsai-compass

 They provide a broad overview of our findings on DNS Abuse trends.

 Chart 1: Aggregate Trends

 This chart provides a high level view on how much DNS Abuse has been identified by our methodology, and how DNS Abuse is changing over time.